midonet/midonet/docs/neutron_translation.md

 ### DELETE

-Fetch the original l2 gateway connection data, and using its 'network_id', locate the port that was creatd based off of it, and delete it.
+Fetch the original l2 gateway connection data, and using its 'network_id', locate the port that was created based off of it, and delete it (and its peer).
 Delete the remote mac entries associated with the port, the corresponding entries in the port's peering table, and the peer network port.

 # References

 [1]
 https://github.com/stackforge/networking-midonet/blob/master/specs/kilo/provider_net.rst

 [2]
 https://github.com/stackforge/networking-midonet/blob/master/specs/kilo/port_binding.rst

 [3]
 https://github.com/stackforge/networking-midonet/blob/master/specs/kilo/dynamic_routing.rst